JSBmanD/docs/pages/web/text-me-the-app.md

 Please reach out to support@branch.io or your CSM with the above information to enable the Twilio integration.

+[block:callout]
+{
+  "type": "note",
-!!! note "Phone number retention policy"
+  "title": "Phone number retention policy",
-    Phone numbers are redacted from Branch's Twilio instance, but if you use your own SMS provider, phone numbers may be stored either temporarily or indefinitely by that provider.
+  "body": "Phone numbers are redacted from Branch's Twilio instance, but if you use your own SMS provider, phone numbers may be stored either temporarily or indefinitely by that provider."
+}
+[/block]

 ### Use a custom form with SendSMS()